arrested-developer/testing-mongo-with-tape/README.md

 have put `t.end()` within a `.then()` statement in order to run it after each query has executed.

-In the tests that run the query, we have used `t.plan()` to state how many assertions will be made in our test before it ends.
+In the tests that make assertions based on the results of a query, we have used `t.plan()` to state how many assertions will be made in our test before it ends.
 By doing this we make sure that the test will not end early, and that Tape will not move onto the next test while the existing database connection is open.